hzqst/MetaHookSv/README.md

 Cvar : `scmodel_autodownload 0 / 1` Automatically download missing model from scmodel database.

 Cvar : `scmodel_downloadlatest 0 / 1` Download latest version of this model if there are multiple ones with different version.

-Cvar : `scmodel_usemirror 0 / 1` Use mirror (cdn.jsdelivr.net) if github is not available.

 ### CommunicationDemo (Sven Co-op only)